niallpaterson/niallpaterson/README.md

 🤯 Fascinated by?

-Functional programming, architectural design patterns, and modal logic.
+Functional programmin and architectural design patterns.

 ---